Certora/Quorum/README.md

 ## Configuration

 The `repos.json` file defines the repositories for each customer.
-It should be located under the `PRP_TOOL_PATH`.
+It should be located under the `QUORUM_PATH`.
 If not found, a default `repos.json` configuration will be created.

 Example `repos.json`: